Relate each of the following terms or phrases to either the sympa... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Relate each of the following terms or phrases to either the sympathetic (S) or parasympathetic (P) division of the autonomic nervous system: ______ (7) generally short-duration action ______ (8) increases heart rate and blood pressure ______ (9) increases gastric motility and secretion of lacrimal, salivary, and digestive juices ______ (10) innervates blood vessels ______ (11) most active when you are relaxing in a hammock ______ (12) active when you are running in the Boston Marathon
+Relate each of the following terms or phrases to either the sympathetic (S) or parasympathetic (P) division of the autonomic nervous system: ______ (1) short preganglionic, long postganglionic fibers ______ (2) intramural ganglia ______ (3) craniosacral part ______ (4) adrenergic fibers ______ (5) cervical ganglia ______ (6) otic and ciliary ganglia

 Verified Solution